jeffreyevans/measures/README.md

     1. Subset timeseries data to pre and post interventions and growing seasons within each year for LAI and fCOV.

-    2. Calculate the Kendall Tau, for each pixel timeseires, for the pre/post intervention timeseries
+    2. Calculate the Kendall Tau, for each pixel timeseries, for the pre/post intervention timeseries

 5.  **Causal Model**